H12/mastery/README.md

 - The Proctor is unnecessarily coupled to QuizManager for building quizzes and adding templates
   - Note: It's also coupled to QuizManager for removing quizzes, but that's necessary because quiz removal functionality is not on the public API provided by Mastery.ex

 This repo includes fixes for these problems.

-That "validators _always_ return `:ok`" one was particularly insidious, because it means all the quiz titles the book has you use throughout (e.g. `:simple_addition`) are _technically_ invalid, as the validators stipulate titles are supposed to be non-blank binaries.
+That "validators _always_ return `:ok`" one is particularly insidious, because it means all the quiz titles the book has you use throughout (e.g. `:simple_addition`) are _technically_ invalid, as the validators stipulate titles are supposed to be non-blank binaries.

 ## Acknowledgements

 As mentioned above, the book this project came from is titled _Designing Elixir Systems with OTP_, and I found it to be a highly-instructive read.
-If you're interested in checking it out, the check its listing out [on PragProg](https://pragprog.com/book/jgotp/designing-elixir-systems-with-otp).
+If you're interested in checking it out, here's its listing [on PragProg](https://pragprog.com/book/jgotp/designing-elixir-systems-with-otp).